SaaS SEO case study

 The results

-Year-over-year growth across the board
+Year-over-year growth across the board — and accelerating

 Comparing the same period this year vs last year — the cleanest measure of whether SEO is actually moving the needle.
 Numbers pulled from everyday.app's Search Console.